-Each year all 150 local authorities in England must submit details of the looked after children in their area and the care provided to them during the period 1st April to 31st March to the DfE, via an online census.
-The number of children in care varies from year to year but in the most recent period of data collection (1st April 2014 to 31st March 2015) data was collected for 99,230 children.
+care provided to them during the period 1 April to 31 March to the DfE, via an online census.
+The number of children in care varies from year to year, but in the most recent period of data collection (1 April 2014 to 31 March 2015) data were collected for 99230 children.
 Local authorities must also provide information for specific groups of care leavers (i.e. young people who were looked after as adolescents and whose 19th to 21st birthday occurred during the preceding year).
-Data must be returned and checked by local authorities before the end of June (5).
-A national dataset is then collated by DfE.
-Aggregate tables and summary statistics (at national and local authority level) are then produced by DfE and published online (21).
+Data must be returned and checked by local authorities before the end of June.5 A national dataset is then collated by DfE.
+Aggregate tables and summary statistics (at national and local authority levels) are then produced by DfE and published online.21